 Periodontal Therapy for Gum Disease Helps Keep Westford Smiles Happy and Healthy

 Gum disease is extremely common — more common than heart disease, any specific form of cancer or diabetes.
 Gum disease is the main cause of tooth loss, and gum disease can exacerbate a number of health problems.
 As much as 50% of the population has gum disease at this moment and 80% will suffer from some form of it in their lifetime.
-Because gum disease is so common and so damaging, Drs.
-Dheeraj Pamidimukkala, Dr. Shivani Patel and Dr. Ron Levenbaum provide periodontal therapy to treat gum disease for Westford, Massachusetts, and surrounding communities.
+Because gum disease is so common and so damaging, Dr. Dheeraj Pamidimukkala and Dr. Shivani Patel provide periodontal therapy to treat gum disease for Westford, Massachusetts, and surrounding communities.

 What is gum disease?